MicroBlocksCN/microblocks-learn/data/activities/README.md

 The thumbnail for your activity should be named `thumbnail.png` and live in the `files` directory.
 It should be at least 420 pixels wide and 240 pixels high.

+### Activity Card

+Your activity could additionally have an activity card to hand to your students.

+Please store it as PDF under the `files` folder.
+You can have different localized versions of your activity card under the `files` folders of each locale, or a global one under the root `files` folder.

+### Project File

+If you want, you can provide a MicroBlocks project file for your activity.
+This could contain the full solution to the activity, or maybe be a starter project for students to begin from.

+Please name it `project.ubp` and store it in the `files` folder.
+You can have different localized versions of your project file under the `files` folders of each locale, or a global one under the root `files` folder.

 ## Locales